Registration Now Closed

-Students from the ages of 8 to 18 attend regularly and take part in a variety of music making experiences.
+Students from the ages of 8 to 18 attend regularly and take part in a variety of music making experiences which include:

 - Samba Drumming

 - Steel Drums

 Performances: The Music Centre showcases the talent of its students at two major concert performances during the year; we also have several opportunities for our students to interact with other instrumental groups and showcase their talents at local events.